If-Else Ladder

 - If

-is 0), the first two blocks are skipped, and the code inside theelse
+numis 0), the first two blocks are skipped, and the code inside theelseblock is executed.

 Extending the Ladder: